Monday, December 30, 2013

 We are launching a Creative Arts movement called #iGIVEafunk to inspire everyone to STOP and take a moment to LISTEN to the world around them and STAND UP for what they believe in.

 - "iGIVEafunk about. . . breast cancer awareness, and I'm taking part in a walk to raise funds and bring awareness to the cure!"

 - "iGIVEafunk about musical education, so I'm donating my time to teach the youth in my neighborhood."

 - "iGIVEafunk about the cure for Diabetes, so I'm starting with my family and teaching them the importance of balanced and healthy eating."

 "To do our part, we are going on tour, using the power of music to bring awareness to the needs of different community focused organizations in the cities we stop in.
 We will turn this experience into a Documentary and as part of it record a brand new live DVD and Album!
 After the tour is over, we will continue to spread our beliefs that the world is only lacking all of us Give'n A Funk about and taking action for what we hold as important in our individual lives. #iGIVEafunk is our chance to come together with a unified voice!"

 It's official - Way Too Damn Lazy To Write A Blog GIVESafunk.

 Tuesday, November 12, 2013

-Señor Blogmeister seldom recycles/rehashes previous postings, but here's an exception to that rule: a spotlight on British Animated Productions, producers of a Way Too Damn Lazy To Write A Blog favorite, the Bubble & Squeek series.
+Señor Blogmeister seldom recycles/rehashes previous postings, but here's an exception to that rule: a spotlight on British Animated Productions, producers of a Way Too Damn Lazy To Write A Blog favorite, the Bubble & Squeek cartoons.

 This blogger will take a Bubble & Squeek cartoon over a Disney from the same era (with the exception of those directed by Jack Kinney, the Jedi Master of The Goof) any day of the week.